-Name, and independence status Experience, qualifications, special responsibilities and other directorships Mr David Singleton Non-Executive Director Member of: Audit & Risk Management Committee Remuneration, Nomination & Diversity Committee Mr Singleton is the Chief Executive Officer of Austal, the world's largest aluminium shipbuilder and Australia's biggest defence exporter employing over 5,000 people around the world.
+Name, and independence status Experience, qualifications, special responsibilities and other directorships Mr Robert Dennis Managing Director and CEO Member of: Audit & Risk Management Committee and Remuneration, Nomination & Diversity Committee Appointed 24 February 2014 Appointed as Managing Director and Mr Dennis is a mining engineer with over 40 years' experience in the nickel, copper, gold and alumina industries and was Chief Operating Officer (COO) at Independence Group (IGO).
+In that role, Rob oversaw the development and successful commissioning of IGO's Nova Nickel Copper Project in Fraser Range.
+Following a seven year tenure with Poseidon as COO, Mr Dennis joined the Poseidon Board in February 2014.
+Previous experience includes senior CEO on 1 August 2018 roles with Adita Birla Minerals Ltd, Lionore Australia, Great Central Mines and Western Mining Corporation.
+Resigned 30 August 2019 Mr Christopher Indermaur Chairman and Independent Non- Executive Director Member of: Audit & Risk Management Committee Mr Indermaur has over 30 years of experience in large Australian companies in Engineering or Commercial roles.
+Amongst these roles he was the Engineering and Contracts Manager for the QNI Nickel Refinery at Yabulu, Company Secretary for QAL and General Manager for Strategy and Development at Alinta Ltd. Chairman of: Remuneration, Nomination & Diversity Committee Resigned 1 October 2018 Mr Indermaur holds a Bachelor of Engineering (Mechanical) and a Graduate Diploma of Engineering (Chemical) from the West Australian Institute of Technology (now Curtin University).
+He also holds a Bachelor of Laws and a Master of Laws from the Queensland University of Technology and a Graduate Diploma in Legal Practice from the Australian National University.
+Mr Indermaur is a Director of Austal Ltd (ASB), a Director of Austin Engineering Ltd (ANG) and a Director of Centrex Metals Ltd (CXM).
+Mr David Singleton Non-Executive Director Member of: Audit & Risk Management Committee Remuneration, Nomination & Diversity Mr Singleton is the Chief Executive Officer of Austal, the world's largest aluminium shipbuilder and Australia's biggest defence exporter employing over 5,000 people around the world.
 Prior to the appointment to Austal, David was the CEO of Poseidon Nickel and Clough Limited both based in Western Australia.
-Appointed 1 February 2008 Resigned as Managing Director and CEO 31 January 2016 Prior to moving to Australia in 2003, David was the Group Head of Strategy, Mergers and Acquisitions for BAE Systems based in London.
+Committee Resigned 1 October 2018 Prior to moving to Australia in 2003, David was the Group Head of Strategy, Mergers and Acquisitions for BAE Systems based in London.
 Mr Singleton spent three years as the Chief Executive Officer of Alenia Marconi Systems and was based in Rome, Italy.
 Mr Singleton has served as a member of the National Defence Industries Council in the UK, and as a board member and Vice-President of Defence for Intellect.
-He has held Directorships with Quickstep Holdings, which is a technology based carbon fibre manufacturer to the Defence and Aerospace industry and also Austal ships, where he is now the CEO and MD.
-Mr Singleton has international business experience in senior executive roles in Europe, USA and Australia and has a degree in Mechanical Engineering from University College London.
+He has held Directorships with Quickstep Holdings, which is a technology based carbon fibre manufacturer to the Defence and Aerospace industry and also Austal ships, where he is now the CEO and MD, and is also a Director of Austin Engineering Ltd (ANG).
+Mr Singleton has international business experience in senior executive roles in Europe, USA and Australia and has a degree in Mechanical Engineering from University College London and has an Honorary Doctorate degree from Edith Cowan University.